Transposable element

-A transposable element (TE), also transposon, or jumping gene, is a type of mobile genetic element, a nucleic acid sequence in DNA that can change its position within a genome.

-The discovery of mobile genetic elements earned Barbara McClintock a Nobel Prize in 1983.

-TEs are very common in nature, especially in plants and animals.
-About 50% of the maize genome, for instance, is made up by TEs.
+Transposable elements (TEs), also known as transposons, jumping genes, or mobile genetic elements, are DNA sequences that can change their position, or translocate, within a genome.
+TEs were first identified via genetic studies in maize by Barbara McClintock, a discovery for which she was awarded the 1983 Nobel Prize in Physiology or Medicine.

-There are at least two classes of TEs: Class I TEs or retrotransposons generally function via reverse transcription, while Class II TEs or DNA transposons encode the protein transposase, which they require for insertion and excision, and some of these TEs also encode other proteins.
+TEs are found in most species across all branches of the tree of life.
+Currently there are two classifications of TEs: Class I and Class II TEs.
+Class I TEs or retrotransposons, generally function via utilization of reverse transcription to "copy and paste" themselves into a different area of the genome.
+Class II TEs or DNA transposons, encode for the protein transposase (and sometimes other proteins), which they require for insertion, excision, or other TE functions.

-Discovery by Barbara McClintock
+Discovery

-Barbara McClintock discovered the first TEs in maize (Zea mays) at the Cold Spring Harbor Laboratory in New York.
-McClintock was experimenting with maize plants that had broken chromosomes.
+The discovery of transposable elements (TEs) by Barbara McClintock came many decades before during McClintock's early studies at the Cold Spring Harbor Laboratory (CSH) in New York.
+Here, McClintock identified TEs in maize (Zea mays) during experimentation with plants which presented evidence of breaks in their chromosomes.

 In the winter of 1944–1945, McClintock planted corn kernels that were self-pollinated, meaning that the silk (style) of the flower received pollen from its own anther.
 These kernels came from a long line of plants that had been self-pollinated, causing broken arms on the end of their ninth chromosomes.
-As the maize plants began to grow, McClintock noted unusual color patterns on the leaves.
-For example, one leaf had two albino patches of almost identical size, located side by side on the leaf.
+As the plants began to grow, McClintock noted unusual color patterns on the leaves; for example, one leaf had two albino patches of almost identical size, located side by side on the leaf.
 McClintock hypothesized that during cell division certain cells lost genetic material, while others gained what they had lost.
 However, when comparing the chromosomes of the current generation of plants with the parent generation, she found certain parts of the chromosome had switched position.
 This refuted the popular genetic theory of the time that genes were fixed in their position on a chromosome.
 McClintock found that genes could not only move but they could also be turned on or off due to certain environmental conditions or during different stages of cell development.

-McClintock also showed that gene mutations could be reversed.
-She presented her report on her findings in 1951, and published an article on her discoveries in Genetics in November 1953 entitled "Induction of Instability at Selected Loci in Maize".
+She also showed that these gene mutations could be reversed.

-At the 1951 Cold Spring Harbor Symposium where she first publicized her findings, her talk was met with silence.
-Her work was largely dismissed and ignored until the late 1960s–1970s when, after TEs were found in bacteria, it was rediscovered.
-She was awarded a Nobel Prize in Physiology or Medicine in 1983 for her discovery of TEs, more than thirty years after her initial research.
+In 1950, McClintock published her findings in The Proceedings of the National Academy of Sciences (PNAS), in an article titled "The Origin and Behavior of Mutable Loci in Maize".
+At the 1951 Cold Spring Harbor Symposium, where she first publicized her findings, her talk was met with silence.
+Her work was largely dismissed and ignored until the late 1960s–1970s when after TEs were found in bacteria, their presence in eukaryotes was rediscovered.

+McClintock was awarded a Nobel Prize in Physiology or Medicine in 1983 for her discovery of TEs, more than thirty years after her initial research.